ROIC: Why This Is The Best Ratio To Find Attractive Stocks To Invest In

 Ford (F) avg ROIC 7.52%, avg stock price CAGR -5.06%, P/E NA

-Ford is a great example of a value trap where investors are buying for its low P/E (which actually just went negative this year) and interesting dividend yield (which got cut).
+Ford is a great example of a value trap where investors are buying for its low P/E (which actually just went negative this year) and interesting dividend yield (which got suspended).
 The problem with Ford and General Motors (GM) is the fact that they both have a lower ROIC than their cost of capital.
 This is even more troublesome if it's an industry with a high need for future capital investments.
 Ford and GM will need to invest heavily in EVs and self-driving to stay relevant in their market, but they pay more higher rates for their investments compared to the pay-off.
 That is troublesome and could lead to bankruptcies in the long term.
 Investors should by all means avoid such stocks.
 In contrast, car manufacturers Toyota (TM) and Volkswagen (OTCPK:VWAGY) have a higher ROIC compared to their cost of capital, which is a reason why their stock price is less volatile.

 (Source: Robbe Delaet based on Thomson Reuters Eikon)